 Your UM policy will likely provide coverage for your medical expenses, property damage, and lost wages up to the limits of your policy.
 To claim under your UM policy, you will need to provide proof of the accident and proof of damages.

-After the accident, you should get in touch with your insurance provider as soon as possible.
+After the accident, you should contact your insurance provider as soon as possible.
 The company will need to investigate the accident and may need to speak with witnesses or obtain police reports.
-Once the company has all the information it needs, it can start processing your claim.
+Once the company has all the necessary information, it can start processing your claim.

 If You Need More Help, Contact An Experienced Attorney